[HISTORY: Adopted by the Board of Trustees of the Village of Flower Hill 11-10-1999 by L.L. No. 3-1999. Amendments noted where applicable.]

 Grass, weeds or other vegetation on grounds and exterior property are maintained in keeping with standards of the community.

-The area along public rights-of-way adjacent to or on the property, including but not limited to the area between the front property line or sidewalk and the curb or street pavement, is maintained in a reasonably clean and sanitary condition free of garbage and/or solid waste, with any grass, weeds and brush in said area cut or trimmed in compliance with Subsection E above.
+The area along public rights-of-way adjacent to or on the property, including but not limited to the area between the front property line and the curb or street pavement, is maintained in a reasonably clean and sanitary condition free of garbage and/or solid waste, with any grass, weeds and brush in said area cut or trimmed.
 Premises situated at street intersections or on curved streets shall be kept in such a condition as to provide a clear and unobstructed view of the intersection or curve.

 Fire hydrants located in the right-of-way, adjacent to or upon the property must be kept substantially clear of snow, ice or other obstructions that would hinder the access to the hydrant by firefighting personnel.

 Trees, shrubs or other vegetation are pruned such that they will not obstruct the passage of pedestrians on sidewalks.
-The maintenance of village trees, including trees between the sidewalk and curb, must be left to the village.
+The maintenance of Village trees, including trees between the sidewalk and curb, are the responsibility of the adjoining property owner.

 Fences and walls are maintained in a safe and structurally sound condition.